ongov/Ontario.ca-Jamstack-Toolkit/README.md

 #### Links in the Design System Application Subheader

-Link text and URL can be configured using the locale file `/src/_data/app/app-locale-strings.js`, under the `applicationHeader.navMenu` key.
+Link text and URLs for the application menu can be configured using the locale file `/src/_data/app/app-locale-strings.js`, under the `applicationHeader.navMenu` key.

 ### Translation